mobyle2/mf-pyramid/README.md

 parameters, authenticated user etc...
       return filter

-If this function is not defined, then all elements are available via GET method.
+If this function is not defined, then all elements are available via GET/PUT/POST/DELETE method.

-Filter is a mongo filter
+Filter is a pymongo filter

+In the case of a MANAGE operation (GET/POST/DELETE/PUT for a specific object e.g. POST  /notes/12 ), *my* is called on the object instance, and instance parameters can be used to decide of the operation is allowed.
+Usually, a MF_MANAGE will only return None(reject) or {} (accept), according to current user and current object.
+A MF_LIST is not attached to a specific object instance (e.g. GET /notes) , so the *my* method will be called on a *new* object instance (e.g. notes().my())

 Other functions may be implemented in objects to override default behaviour: